Scottish Qualifications Authority: Reorganization of National Qualifications

-According to the SQA, the new qualifications have "more focus on skills development compared to the existing qualifications ...
-There is also a greater emphasis on 'deeper learning' by helping learners to think for themselves; to apply and interpret the knowledge and understanding they have developed and to demonstrate the skills they have learned."
+According to the SQA, the new qualifications had "more focus on skills development compared to the existing qualifications".
+Greater emphasis was placed on 'deeper learning' by helping students to think for themselves; to apply and interpret the knowledge and understanding they have developed and to demonstrate the skills they have learned."

-National 1-4 are assessed internally by the student's own institution, subject to regulation by the SQA.
-National 5 courses and above have internal assessments, followed by an externally marked exam.
+National 1–4 were assessed internally by institutions, subject to regulation by the SQA.
+National 5 courses and above had internal assessments, followed by an externally marked exam.

 National Assessment Bank

 With the introduction of Highers, Intermediate 1 and Intermediate 2 courses, the SQA also introduced a National Assessment Bank of short examinations for each subject.
 These were more commonly known as NABs or unit assessments, and contained questions from specific academic units at a basic level.
 Each candidate had to pass a certain number of NABs (usually three) before they could be presented for the final examination.